romanzipp/Laravel-Projectable-Aggregates/README.md

 #### 🟢 Consumers

 Consumers hold the projectable aggregate database field.
-This is the model which otherwise would calculate the relationship fields via `withCount`, `withStum`, `withAvg`, etc.
+This is the model which otherwise would calculate the relationship fields via `withCount`, `withSum`, `withAvg`, etc.

 #### 🔵 Providers